 In June 2020, the Swiss federal parliament approved a general corporate law reform.
 The aim of the reform is to modernise corporate governance by strengthening (minority) shareholder rights and, for listed companies, promoting gender equality in boards of directors and in senior management.
 Furthermore, the new law will facilitate company formation, makes capital rules more flexible (e.g. allows for capital to be denominated in a foreign currency) and amends the rules on corporate restructurings.
-The amendment is expected to enter into force at the start of 2023.
+The amendment will enter into force on 1 January 2023.